BlogVida práctica en Colombia

 Before you start promoting yourself on social media or platforms, you must get your house in order.
 Being virtual does not exempt you from the ethical and legal responsibilities of the profession in Colombia.

 Honestly, skipping these steps is a guaranteed headache.
-Corporate clients will demand a copy of your professional card and your updated RUT before signing any service provision contract.
+Corporate clients will demand a copy of your professional card and updated RUT before signing any service provision contract.

 2. How to structure your online accounting services portfolio